 - When you buy food at the supermarket, take it home as quickly as possible.

-- Do not leave hot food to cool at room-temperature, wait till no more steam is rising and cool it rapidly by dipping the container in ice water bath.
+- Do not leave hot food to cool at room temperature, wait till no more steam is rising and cool it rapidly by dipping the container in an ice water bath.

 What to Avoid When Eating Out